Wiredcraft/test-mobile/Github-Users-List.md

 ### Functionality

-- Use Swift >=4.2.
+- Use Swift >=4.2 for iOS.
+- Use Kotlin >=1.3 for Android.
-- Provide proper unit test.
+- Provide proper unit tests.
 - For API use this: https://api.github.com/search/users?q=swift&page=1, or similar.

 ### Bonus